grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 ### Backend performance

 Backend performance testing targets the underlying application servers to verify the scalability, elasticity, availability, reliability, and responsiveness of a system as a whole.

-- *Scalability*: Can the system adjust to steadily increasing levels of demand?
-- *Elasticity*: Can the system conserve resources during periods of lower demand?
-- *Availability*: What is the uptime of each of the components in the system?
-- *Reliability*: Does the system respond consistently in different environmental conditions?
-- *Resiliency*: Can the system gracefully withstand unexpected events?
-- *Latency*: How quickly does the system process and respond to requests?

 Backend testing is broader in scope than frontend performance testing.
 API testing can be used to target specific components or integrated components, meaning that application teams have more flexibility and higher chances of finding performance issues earlier.
 Backend testing is less resource-intensive than frontend performance testing and is thus more suitable for generating high load.